jt851113/Short-Url-System/readme.md

 3. The shortened URL will be generated and displayed on the page.
 4. Copy the shortened URL and use it as desired.

+If you are looking for an API, I have used the OPENAPI notation in this project.
+You can check it out at http://localhost/api
 ## Configure The SSL certificate:
 By default, the Short-Url-System runs on HTTP.
 If you want to enable SSL for secure communication, follow these steps: